Royal College of Music: Performance venues

-The RCM's main concert venue is the Amaryllis Fleming Concert Hall: a 468-seat barrel-vaulted concert hall designed by Blomfield, built in 1901 and extensively restored in 2008–09.
-The Britten Theatre, which seats 400, was opened by Queen Elizabeth II in 1986 and is used for opera, ballet, music and theatre.
+The RCM has a wide variety of concert venues including the Amaryllis Fleming Concert Hall, a 468-seat barrel-vaulted concert hall designed by Blomfield, built in 1901 and extensively restored in 2008–09.
+The Britten Theatre seats 400, and was opened by Queen Elizabeth II in 1986 and is used for opera, ballet, music and theatre.
 There is also a 150-seat recital hall dating from 1965, as well as several smaller recital rooms, including three organ-equipped Parry Rooms.

+A £40 million development was completed in 2021 and the estate’s footprint was almost doubled.
+This included the creation of two new performance spaces: the Performance Hall which seats 140 people, and the Performance Studio which was enhanced in 2023 following a £1.89 million investment from the Arts and Humanities Research Council to incorporate state-of-the-art acoustic and visual performance simulation technologies.

 Royal College of Music Collections

+The Royal College of Music Museum houses over 14,000 items, representing a range of music-making activities over a period of more than five centuries.
+Amongst instruments housed in the museum is a clavicytherium, thought to be the world's oldest surviving keyboard instrument, and the earliest known guitar.
+Following a £3.6 million investment from Heritage Lottery Fund, the Museum underwent a major redevelopment in 2020–21.

 Owing partly to the vision of its founders, particularly Grove, the RCM now holds significant Collection Materials, dating from the fifteenth century onwards.
-These include autograph manuscripts such as Haydn's String Quartet Op.
-64/1, Mozart's Piano Concerto K491 and Elgar's Cello Concerto.
-More extensive collections feature the music of Herbert Howells, Frank Bridge and Malcolm Arnold and film scores by Stanley Myers.
+These include autograph manuscripts such as Anne Boleyn's Music Book, Chopin's Minute Waltz, Elgar's Cello Concerto, Haydn's String Quartet No. 48 Op.
+64/1 and Mozart's Piano Concerto No. 24 in C Minor K491.
+More extensive collections feature the music of Herbert Howells and Frank Bridge and film scores by Stanley Myers.
 Among more than 300 original portraits are John Cawse's 1826 painting of Weber (the last of the composer), Haydn by Thomas Hardy (1791) and Bartolommeo Nazari's painting of Farinelli at the height of his fame.
 A recent addition to the collection is a portrait of the Russian composer Alfred Schnittke by Reginald Gray.
 10,000 prints and photographs constitute the most substantial archive of images of musicians in the UK.
 The RCM's 600,000 concert programmes document concert life from 1730 to the present day.
 There are also more than 800 musical instruments and accessories from circa 1480 to the present.
-Amongst instruments housed in the refurbished Museum is a clavicytherium, thought to be the world's oldest surviving keyboard instrument.
-As well as instruments, the Museum's displays include portraits, sculptures, photographs and engravings related to music.
-Admission is free.